-Prerequisite(s): BIOL-138, RESP-100, RESP-101, RESP-120
+Prerequisite(s): BIOL-138, RESP-100, RESP-101, RESP-120 Corequisite(s): RESP-105, RESP-125, RESP-160

 RESP 120 Cardiopulmonary-Renal A&P 4 cr.

 This course serves as an introduction to advanced topics in cardiopulmonary physiology, with the goal of providing a thorough foundation in core concepts that the student can build on.
 It will provide the respiratory care student with an in-depth knowledge of the structure and functions of the pulmonary, cardiovascular, and renal systems, with a strong focus on the clinical applications of learned principles.